OllieMoss/history_of_computing/README.md

 2. A gallery page which will feature a timeline of photos of the inventions with info on when the were made, who made them, and the purpose of the machine.
 3. A final sign up page where people can subscribe to a newsletter with the idea behind that of being able to keep people up to date with developments in the computing world (the sign up page will not actually subscribe people to anything how ever in the future that would be something I would like to implement so that would be possibe).
 4. I used a few lines of javascript code in order to animate the burger nav when being viewed on a smart phone sized screen
+5. I used google fonts to help me decide what font theme I wanted for my website.
+6. I used material.io color tool to help choose the color theme for my website.

 ### Website Navigation and more
 A nav bar will be present across all pages that will link the user to the part of the website they wish to see with a main logo that will also serve as a link to take the user back to the main landing page at any time.
 A gallery link will be present along with a link to take a user to the sign up page as well.